hdphilip/OP_25_Oled_Display/README.md

 This project Displays the OP25 Alfa  Tags on a OLED Display

 This is a Work in Progress,
-as you can see from my code, i am a beginner
+as you can see from my code, I am a beginner and I welcome changes, this could be a fun project!!!

 For more information, check out Radio Reference: https://forums.radioreference.com/threads/op25-boatbod-update.430476/#post-3562825